0 comments

 Success Rates

-- Comparative studies – Research comparing crown lengthening with other surgical options (such as gingivectomy or orthodontic extrusion) has shown crown lengthening to be an effective and predictable choice, especially in cases requiring functional restoration.
+- Comparative studies - Research has shown crown lengthening to be an effective and predictable choice, especially in cases requiring functional restoration.

-- Patient satisfaction metrics – Surveys and studies on patient satisfaction consistently report high levels of approval, with patients noting improved confidence, function, and aesthetics after the procedure.
+- Patient satisfaction metrics - Surveys consistently report high levels of approval, with patients noting improved confidence, function, and aesthetics.

 Quality of Life Impact

-- Aesthetic satisfaction – Many patients report significant improvements in their smile aesthetics, particularly when crown lengthening is performed in the aesthetic zone.
-The procedure helps restore balance and harmony in the gum line, leading to greater patient satisfaction.
+- Aesthetic satisfaction - Many patients report significant improvements in their smile aesthetics, particularly in the aesthetic zone.

-- Oral health benefits – In addition to aesthetic improvements, crown lengthening can enhance long-term oral health by facilitating better access for oral hygiene.
-It also helps prevent future periodontal issues by ensuring that the restoration margins are positioned above the gum line.
+- Oral health benefits - Crown lengthening can enhance long-term oral health by facilitating better access for oral hygiene and preventing future periodontal issues.

 Recent Developments